 As AI solutions are applied for drug safety monitoring, it is worthwhile mentioning the difference between ADE (adverse drug event) and ADR (adverse drug reaction).
 The reaction is caused by a certain dose of a drug that is harmful to the patient, while an event occurs irrespectively of the dose.

-To detect ADEs for these groups of people, AI solutions dig up different datasets of the patient and medical data.
+To detect ADEs for these groups of people, AI solutions dig up different patient and medical data datasets.
 These can be patient data in EHRs (Electronic Health Records), data in FAERS (Adverse Events Reporting System of Food and Drug Administration of the USA), or data in Japanese Open TG GATES (ToxicoGenomics – Genomics Assisted Toxicity Evaluation Systems).

 Using these libraries, AI solutions can build accurate predictive models and foresee ADEs for certain groups of patients in thousands of new drugs.